IBM/template-node-react/README.md

 React is a popular framework for creating user interfaces in modular components.
 In this sample application, you will create a web application using Express and React to serve web pages in Node.js, complete with standard best practices, including a health check and application metric monitoring.

-This application contains 12 popular UI patterns that make it very easy to construct a dashboard application.
+This code pattern contains 12 popular UI patterns that make it very easy to construct a dashboard application.

 This app contains an opinionated set of components for modern web development, including: